 Aside from all of the above, AI chatbots are being deployed across financial institutions in new and innovative ways.
 For example, at JPMorgan Chase an AI platform is being used to quickly scan and process contracts and documentation, saving the firm over 360,000 man-hours to date.
 Another instance involves the Swedish SEB Group, where a chatbot named Amelia is helping employees solve internal problems and offering rapid, sustained tech support.

 Banking chatbots can also help banks connect with newer, more tech-savvy audiences among millennials and Gen-Z, by integrating banking into social networks and instant messaging platforms.
 In fact, over 80% of financial institutions believe that chatbots will help them better engage with millennials, in particular.

-The future of banking and that of many other industries is entwined with the rise of conversational AI.
+The future of banking and that of many other industries is entwined with the rise of Generative Conversational AI.
 To understand this, you only have to consider developments like the continued integration of AI and voice-recognition platforms and facial recognition to improve security.
 Some other developments include AI-powered virtual reality experiences that can drive customer behavior, and the vast, untapped potential of IoT and connected devices to enable global banking service delivery.

 Soon, we can fully expect that AI platforms will be able to process more information about individual lives, preferences, financial situation and spending tendencies.
 This will help generate wholly customized banking experiences.
-The dream of truly personalized banking services on a mass scale is now a reality because of Conversational AI.
+The dream of truly personalized banking services on a mass scale is now a reality because of Generative Conversational AI.

 Although many of these ideas are still incubating, it’s clear that the current pace of technology will make many of them a reality within our lifetimes.
-Financial institutions who want to grow their future customer bases will have to adapt, adopt, and innovate conversational AI platforms to unlock new service models and paradigms.
+Financial institutions who want to grow their future customer bases will have to adapt, adopt, and innovate Generative Conversational AI platforms to unlock new service models and paradigms.